The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 When you ran the uninstaller, did you use the -d or -p flags with it?
 The -p flag removes configuration files (all of the files really) that are sometimes left by apt-get remove (-p invokes apt-get purge instead).
 The -d flag removes the databases and database users.

-#3 Updated by Florian Berger almost 2 years ago
+#3 Updated by Florian Berger about 2 years ago

 Hey, thanks for the quick reply.